-You can easily reach Cala Salada by bus or by car, while reaching the tiny Cala Saladeta involves some trekking or swimming!
+You can easily reach Cala Salada by bus or by car while reaching the tiny Cala Saladeta involves some trekking or swimming!
 Nevertheless, this doesn’t stop tourists from visiting.

 It’s totally worth the visit, though.
 It’s the perfect place for snorkeling.

-In Sa Caleta you can expect clear waters, dramatic red cliffs and DIY mud masks again!
+In Sa Caleta you can expect clear waters, dramatic red cliffs, and DIY mud masks again!

 There are even Phoenician ruins from an ancient settlement in this beach.

-Named after the salt lakes nearby, Ses Salines is a convenient option due its location, not far from Ibiza town, Platja d’en Bossa and the airport.
-It’s also very popular for the beach clubs.
+Named after the salt lakes nearby, Ses Salines is a convenient option due to its location, not far from Ibiza town, Platja d’en Bossa and the airport.
+It’s also very popular for beach clubs.